Comprehensive care for all neuromuscular diseases

 Our program provides comprehensive care for the full spectrum of neuromuscular diseases and disorders, including:

-- Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, and associated disorders
+- Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, and similar disorders

-- Myasthenia gravis and other neuromuscular junction disorders
+- Myasthenia gravis and other disorders of the neuromuscular junction

 A team with specialized expertise